How to Build CI/CD Pipelines With Jenkins and Helix Core

 Helix Core integrates with Jenkins, adding speed and a single source of truth to your CI/CD pipeline.

-By using Helix Core with Jenkins for your CI/CD pipelines, you’ll achieve:
+By using Helix Core with Jenkins to build CI/CD pipelines, you’ll achieve:

 - Increased innovation.